 As appropriate for a machine intended for educational use a safety interlock was provided on the changewheel cover and, if the right-hand cupboard door was locked, the machine was electrically isolated.
 One useful feature not appreciated by owners who failed to read the manual )p.12), was that as the splash-back cover was hinged down it formed a nifty swarf hopper.
 A wide range of accessories was offered, including some rather unusual ones.

 Besides the expected range of accessories that included large faceplates, fixed and travelling steadies, collets, 4-way and quick-set toolholders, dead-length fixed and micrometer stops, a toolpost grinder, a vertical milling slide (etc), and one or two out-of-the-ordinary ones were also listed including a taper-turning and profiling attachment that could be used on the top slide, an unusually arranged hydraulic copying attachment and, strangest of all for a machine produced into the 1960s, a con-rod boring jig.

 The 24-inches-between-centres lathe was 67" long, while the 36-inch capacity version was, naturally enough, 12 inches longer; the width was 36", the height 52" and the weight 1400 lbs and 1530 lbs respectively.

-Another version of the "Slant-Bed" was also produced, identical in almost all observable details - but with the bed ways set level in the conventional way.
-This machine was branded (using the term "straight bed") as both a Willson and an Elliott - in the latter case as the "Mark 1N" with a 7-inch centre height and, in what must have been an earlier version, as the 6.5-inch "Mark 1U"..
+Shown on another page is a different version of the "Slant-Bed" - identical in almost all observable details but with the bed ways set level in the conventional way.
+This machine was branded (using the term "straight bed") as both a Willson and, later, Elliott - in the latter case as the "Mark 1N" with a 7-inch centre height and, in what must have been the first type produced, as the 6.5-inch "Mark 1U"..